 All internal logic can be reset, which will abort any conversion in process.
 The A/D is reset whenever a new conversion is started by taking $\overline{\text{CS}}$ and $\overline{\text{WR}}$ low.
-If this is done when the analog input is being sampled or when EOC is low, the Auto-Cal correction factors may be corrupted, therefore requiring an Auto-Cal cycle before the next conversion.
+If this is done when the analog input is being sampled or when EOC is low, the Auto-Cal correction factors may be corrupted, therefore making it necessary to do an Auto-Cal cycle before the next conversion.
 This is true with or without Auto-Zero.
 The Calibration Cycle cannot be reset once started.
-On power-up the ADC12441 auto-matically goes through a Calibration Cycle that takes typically 1396 clock cycles.
-For reasons that will be discussed in Section 3.7, a new calibration cycle needs to be started after the completion of the automatic one.
+On power-up the ADC1241 automatically goes through a Calibration Cycle that takes typically 1396 clock cycles.